Sunscreen-tech/Sunscreen/README.md

 # Intro

 Sunscreen is an ecosystem for building privacy-preserving applications using fully homomorphic encryption.
-While in private beta, documentation can be found [here](https://sunscreen-docs-preview-test-1.s3.us-west-2.amazonaws.com/intro/intro.html).
+Documentation can be found [here](https://docs.sunscreen.tech).
+If you'd like to try out the compiler before downloading it, we also offer [a playground](https://playground.sunscreen.tech).

 This project is licensed under the terms of the GNU AGPLv3 license.
 If you require a different license for your application, please reach out to us.